Dale Weise: Vancouver Canucks

 While competing for a roster spot at the Rangers' training camp, he was waived by the team on October 4, 2011.
 He was then claimed by the Vancouver Canucks, who showed interest in acquiring Weise the previous season, and joined the team for the season-opener.
 Weise scored his first NHL goal in his seventh game with the Canucks (17th NHL game overall) on October 20, 2011, tipping an Alexander Edler shot past goaltender Pekka Rinne in a 5–1 win against the Nashville Predators.
 Weise's place on the Canucks' roster helped stabilize the team's fourth line, which had gone through 14 different players the previous year.

 During the 2012–13 NHL lock-out, Weise played in the Eredivisie, the top level of hockey in the Netherlands.
 Weise was the only NHL player to appear in the Eredivise and his 22 goals and 48 points in 19 games for the Tillburg Trappers before the NHL season resumed earned him the nickname "Dutch Gretzky".

 On January 18, 2014 Weise was involved in an infamous line brawl that had him square off against Calgary Flames forward Blair Jones, one of several fights to break out.
-A total of 152 penalty minutes were issued and Canucks coach John Tortorella contronted Flames coach Bob Hartley about it in the intermission.
+A total of 152 penalty minutes were issued and Canucks coach John Tortorella confronted Flames coach Bob Hartley about it in the intermission.